codefori/docs/docs/pages/extensions/rpgle.md

 ### Relative lint config

-* If you are developing in `LIB/QRPGLESRC/MYSOURCE.RPGLE`, then the linter config exists in `LIB/VSCODE/RPGLINT.JSON`.
-Each library has its own rules configuration file, binding it to all RPGLE sources in that library.
+* If you are developing in source members (`LIB/QRPGLESRC/MYSOURCE.RPGLE`)
+   * the the linter config exists in `LIB/VSCODE/RPGLINT.JSON`.
+   * Each library has its own rules configuration file, binding it to all RPGLE sources in that library.
+   * config changes get pickup when RPGLE sources are re-opened.
-* When developing in the IFS, linter rules config exist in `.vscode/rpglint.json` relative to the current working directory.
+* When developing in the IFS:
+   * linter rules config exist in `.vscode/rpglint.json` relative to the current working directory.
+   * config changes get pickup when RPGLE sources are re-opened.
-* When developing in a local workspace, linter rules exist in `.vscode/rpglint.json` relative to the workspace.
+* When developing in a local workspace
+   * linter rules exist in `.vscode/rpglint.json` relative to the workspace.
+   * Local RPGLE gets scanned automatically when config is changed

 ### Lint options